Table of Contents

-If you suspect that you might have panic disorder, it's important to talk with a healthcare professional as soon as possible.
-Before your visit, it’s helpful to think about how often you experience panic attacks, if the attacks seem to coincide with certain events, and any questions that you want answered.
+If you suspect that you might have panic disorder, it’s important to talk with a healthcare professional as soon as possible.
+Before your visit, it’s helpful to think about how often you experience panic attacks, if the attacks seem to coincide with certain events, and if you have any questions that you want to be answered.

 Your doctor will likely complete a physical examination to rule out any physical causes for the symptoms, then review your medical history—including any mental health conditions or anxiety disorders that run in your family.

 A panic disorder diagnosis may feel crushing, but it also provides you with support and resources to treat your symptoms.
 In fact, there are several proven ways to effectively manage the condition.